 To Apply for Direct Parent PLUS Loan

 The parent will complete the PLUS Loan application and sign the PLUS Loan Master Promissory Note.
-These steps are both completed on studentloans.gov.
+These steps are both completed on the Student Aid website.
 The parent will sign in with their own Federal Student Aid ID (FSA ID) to complete these steps.

-- The student must complete the FAFSA application online at www.fafsa.gov.
+- The student must complete the FAFSA application online at studentaid.

-- Complete the PLUS loan application and Master Promissory Note (MPN) online at studentloans.gov.
-Parents will need their FSA ID to log in.
+- The parent must complete the Parent PLUS Loan Application, and Master Promissory Note (MPN) online at studentaid.gov.
+Parents will need their Federal Student Aid ID (FSA ID) to log in.

 Federal Loan Processing Overview

-- The U.S. Department of Education will notify MSOE electronically after parents have completed the PLUS loan application and the MPN.
+- The U.S. Department of Education will notify MSOE electronically after the borrower has completed the PLUS Loan Application and the MPN.

-- Parents will receive a disclosure statement from the U.S. Department of Education providing specific information about their loan, including loan amount, fees and the expected disbursement dates.
+- The borrower will receive a disclosure statement from the U.S. Department of Education providing specific information about their loan, including loan amount, fees and the expected disbursement dates.

-- Parents’ direct loans must be accepted and both the PLUS application and MPN are completed to ensure that the loan disbursement will be credited to their student’s bill each quarter.
+- The loan must be accepted and both the PLUS application and MPN completed to ensure that the loan disbursement will be credited to the student’s bill each term.
 Federal loans will have an origination fee which will be subtracted from the amount requested so the amount reflected on bill will be less than the requested amount.

-- The loan disbursement will be posted to the student account during the 2nd week of each quarter.
-Once posted to the student account, students and parents will be notified via MSOE email when the PLUS loan funds have been disbursed.
+- The loan disbursement will be posted to the student account during the second week of each term.
+Once posted to the student account, students and parents will be notified via MSOE email when the PLUS Loan funds have been disbursed.

 - Loan applications cannot be processed after the academic year ends or if the student ceases to be enrolled at least half-time.